-While, in my opinion, most international educators are still severely underpaid for what we do, the cost of living in many of our host countries allows for some pretty sweet perks.
+While, in my opinion, most international educators are still underpaid for what we do, the cost of living in many of our host countries allows for some pretty sweet perks.
 That coupled with the built-in savings potential that comes with many international teaching contracts (free housing, free flights, etc) makes it so that many international teachers find the benefits of international teaching to be too lucrative to ever want to return to teaching public school back home.

 #1 Affordable Cleaners